Waziup/waziup.io-old/content/documentation/tutorials/freeboard.md

 This tutorial will help you to create your Freeboard dashboard to visualize the data you are pushing on WAZIUP platform.

 There is 2 options :

-* you can use the hosted Freeboard on WAZIUP platform (same id and password as WAZIUP platform)
-* you can use your own Freeboard account
+1- you can use the hosted Freeboard on WAZIUP platform (same id and password as WAZIUP platform) 2- you can use your own Freeboard account

 ## Option 1 -  Create dashboard on waziup platform
 ### Creating your dashboard
+With this option, it is mandatory to use a google chrome web browser.
 Go to http://freeboard.waziup.io/

 You will find an empty freeboard dashboard, ready to be customised.